Key Stage 5 Results:

 We are committed to providing a comprehensive Level 3 programme with access to positive progression for all students at age 17 and 18, not only for Wickersley students but for the broader Rotherham community to which we cater at Key Stage 5.
 Our entry requirements are not elitist, and selection for courses is based on ability to access the course and achieve a positive outcome, and students are guided through these choices.

-The University picture is changing and this year 30% of our students were given unconditional offers.
-In most cases, we would discourage students from accepting such offers, as they can lead to low aspirations and a loss of purpose in Year 13.
+The University picture is changing and this year 40% of our students accepted unconditional offers.
+In most cases, we would discourage students from accepting such offers, as they can lead to low aspirations and a loss of purpose and poor effort in Year 13.

 Key stage 5 data is assessed by a value-added score which shows how well students have progressed in comparison to students nationally with the same KS4 prior attainment.